MacHu-GWU/uszipcode-project/README.rst

     ...     # do whatever you want...

-Deploy Uszipcode as a Web Service
+Deploy uszipcode as a Web Service
 ------------------------------------------------------------------------------

 I collect lots of feedback from organization user that people want to host the database file privately.
 And people may love to use different rdbms backend like mysql or psql.
 From ``0.2.6``, this is easy.